fusionpbx/fusionpbx-docs/source/applications/music_on_hold.rst

         :scale: 85%

 When a new music on hold category mod_local_stream will be restarted.
 If it is busy then it will not restart automatically.
 A manual restart of the module is required when it is not in use.
-The module can be restarted from Advanced -> Modules or from the fs_cli with following command.
+The module can be restarted from the Menu -> Advanced -> Modules or from the console and fs_cli with following command.

 reload mod_local_stream